fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 ### `supplementaryInformation`

-`personsOnBoard` = The total number of persons (passengers and crew) on board the aircraft.
+In FIXM, the property `supplementaryInformation` consists of the following fields:
+- `fuelEndurance`: This is the estimated maximum length of time the aircraft can spend in the cruise phase of flight, determined by the amount of fuel at takeoff.
+The fuel endurance shall be expressed as hours and minutes of flying time.
+The encoding of a `fuelEndurance` shall therefore always start with `P0Y0M0DT`.

 > Encoding Rules: FF-ICE/R1 Manual B-2.33: *fuel endurance expressed as hours and minutes of flying time.*

-The `fuelEndurance` shall be expressed as hours and minutes of flying time.
-The Encoding of a `fuelEndurance` shall therefore always start with `P0Y0M0DT`.
+- `personsOnBoard`: This is the total number of persons (passengers and crew) on board the aircraft.
+- `pilotInCommand`: This is the pilot designated by the operator, or in the case of general aviation, the owner, as being in command and charged with the safe conduct of a flight.

 > Example from Doc 4444